macbuse/macbuse.github.io/index.md

 ##### Why ?

 Well I have to maintain a ton of files because of offline teaching
-- migrating to GitHub pages for (fast/managed) synch
+- migrating to [GitHub pages](https://pages.github.com/) for (fast/managed) synch
-- using markdown for readiblity and cross format conversion via [pandoc]()
+- using markdown for readability and cross format conversion via [pandoc]()
 - integrating tool like fuzzy finders [fzf]() to minimize cognitive overload

-and frankly I really really don't care what you think because I started out writing programs with punchcards then [ed](https://en.wikipedia.org/wiki/Ed_(text_editor)) so from my point of view this
+and frankly I really really don't care what you think because I started out writing programs with punch cards then [ed](https://en.wikipedia.org/wiki/Ed_(text_editor)) so from my point of view this